 - You want a little bit of everything from the island

 - You would enjoy a day trip to Fuerteventura

-2. Puerto del Carmen – Best Area for Shopping, Scuba Diving
+2. Puerto del Carmen, Where to Stay in Lanzarote for Shopping, Scuba Diving

 In the south-east of Lanzarote sits the town of Puerto del Carmen, an area filled with shops, bars, and restaurants, that is one of the oldest resorts on the island.
 The Biosfera shopping plaza is home to a selection of internationally known shops, whilst surrounding neighborhoods house stores aimed at tourists shopping for souvenirs.